 Justice Neil Gorsuch (Mon)

 • Lecture by Seventh Circuit Judge Diane Sykes (Wed)

-• Alumni Dinner Keynote by Seventh Circuit Judge
+• Alumni Dinner Keynote by Sixth Circuit Judge

 • Concluding discussion with former Attorney General